Effect of Guided Imagery for Radiotherapy-Related Distress in Patients With Head and Neck Cancer

 Time Frame

-Time Frame: From baseline to one month post-radiotherapy, up to 12 weeks, over 2 years.
+Time Frame: From baseline to one month post-radiotherapy.

-Feasibility of intervention use will be assessed through rates of study enrollment.
+Feasibility of intervention use will be assessed through rates of study completion.

-Time Frame: From baseline to one month post-radiotherapy, up to 12 weeks, over 2 years.
+Time Frame: From baseline to week one of radiotherapy.

 Feasibility of intervention use will be assessed through rates of GI session attendance.

-Time Frame: From baseline to one month post-radiotherapy, up to 12 weeks, over 2 years.
+Time Frame: From baseline to one month post-radiotherapy, up to 12 weeks.

 Feasibility of intervention use will be assessed through self-reported use of the GI intervention measured through timeline follow-back.

-From baseline to one month post-radiotherapy, up to 12 weeks, over 2 years.
+From baseline to one month post-radiotherapy, up to 12 weeks.

 Acceptability of the intervention will be assessed through qualitative interviews with intervention participants.
 The interviews will assess participant experience in the intervention including thoughts about the intervention content and structure of the intervention.
 Qualitative data regarding acceptability of the intervention will be gathered through one-on-one, standardized open-ended interviews.